kidq330/lannot/README.markdown

 Each label includes two parts:
   - the atomic condition or its negation;
-  - the independence condition (inequality of positive and negative Shannon's cofactors w.r.t. to the atom).
+  - the activity condition (inequality of positive and negative Shannon's cofactors w.r.t. to the atom).

-Note that the Boolean inequality of the independence condition `F⁺ ≠ F⁻` is encoded as `(F⁺&&!F⁻) || (!F⁺&&F⁻)` to allow for more simplifications with `-lannot-simplify`.
+Note that the Boolean inequality of the activity condition `F⁺ ≠ F⁻` is encoded as `(F⁺&&!F⁻) || (!F⁺&&F⁻)` to allow for more simplifications with `-lannot-simplify`.